LorCir28/HRI_Pepper/slu/README.md

  * Check the availability of the network connection (Google requirement): if not, deactivate Google ASR
  * Catch the requests limit error
- * Check is the v2 of Google APIs is still available

 ###Speech Re-Ranking